-The emails that are sent out with Save the Date, Invitation, and Change the Date E-Cards are customizable, and one of the customization options you have is to choose a custom image to display in the email.
+The emails that are sent out with Save the Date, Invitation, Change the Date, and Custom eCards are customizable, and one of the customization options you have is to choose a custom image to display in the email.
 While we plan to release a “photo selector” in the future, for now, we have provided the option of including a photo URL instead.

-If you don’t choose a custom image, you can either remove the photo completely (by clicking on the “Customize photo” checkbox and then deleting the photo URL that shows below it), or we’ll just automatically place your Welcome cover photo (that you assigned on your website) as the photo in the email.
-To use your Welcome cover photo in the email, then you should not click on “Customize photo.”
+If you don’t choose a custom image, you can either remove the photo completely (by clicking on the “Paste Photo URL” and then deleting the photo URL that shows below it), or we’ll just automatically place your Event Page photo (that you assigned on your website) as the photo in the email.

-In order to display a custom image, you should go to the “Edit Email” tab in the e-card editor from the guest list:
+In order to display a custom image, you should go to the “Edit Email” tab in the eCard editor:

 Click on the purple “Edit Email” icon to the right of the email preview and then scroll down to the Photo section.
 Select the “Paste Image URL,” option.

-How do I know which photo URLs I can use?
+How do I know which photo URL I can use?